 Palpation

-A doctor will feel by hand (also called palpation) along the low back to locate any muscle spasms or tightness, areas of tenderness, or joint abnormalities.
+A doctor will feel by hand (called palpating) along the lower back to locate any muscle spasms or tightness, areas of tenderness or swelling, or joint abnormalities.

 Neurologic exam